durffy/UMLHero/Design/UseCases.md

 Actor: Designer/Software developer
 Senario: The class diagram has a mistake in attributes and behaviors.
 The class is selected and the attributes and behaviors are modified and saved

 ## Title: Delete Class Diagram
 Actor: Designer
 Senario: A class has become obsolete in a project.
 The designer deletes the class from the class diagram

+## Title: Create Attributes
+Actor: Designer
+Senario: Class Attributes need to be added to a class.
+Navigate to the class and add the attribute to the attributes, mark it as public or private, add a type and save